 This only means that the foundation lies outside of rational discourse (and reason itself).
 Yes, nobody can logically establish what truth is because any proof already needs the definition of truth.
 But it does not mean that truth has no foundation in objective reality that can be established by intuition and observation.
 Likewise, objective ethics have its foundation in reality, which is accessible by intuition and reflection - metaphysical freedom.

 1. Consensus is impossible if a common foundation does not exist.
 But it does.
 The fact that people are still trying to reach general agreement (by writing books, for example) proves it - they feel that it exists.
 They communicate to establish this foundation.

 2.In order to happen, consensus requires the very norms it has to produce.
 Therefore, without the foundation, it is not clear why anybody has to follow norms even if they was produced by particular consensus (coincidentally).
-The foundation which provided by OE, even though by intuition, makes consensus and its resulting norms normative.
+The foundation which provided by OE, even though by intuition, makes consensus possible and its resulting norms imperative.

 (Original text: Antje Gimmler, http://caae.phil.cmu.edu/Cavalier/Forum/meta/background/agimmler.html)